By Jeff Greenwald, M.A., MFT.

 From the moment my mother pulled away, at the age of 12, as I stared out of the academy’s motel window with tears streaming down my face, I began my intimate relationship with loneliness—an experience we all face from time to time as a competitive tennis player.

-So much has written about the importance of winning and the joy of it.
+So much has been written about the importance of winning and the joy of it.
 We seek this feeling, never seem to get enough of it, and are continuously compelled to ask or answer the relentless first post-match question following virtually every match played, “How did you do?
 Did you win?”

 Now, just for the record, let me be clear about my belief regarding this pervasive quest.
 Winning does feel very fulfilling.
 It is also an important barometer to measure our progress and hard work.
 Winning creates tension but it also makes the game exciting.
 For some, it earns them a living.
 Clearly, it has its place.